List of best-selling albums in Chile

-Chilean market have seen a decrease in their tallies figures since the late-1990s.
+Chilean music market rose steadily in the mid-1990s, with sales of more than 7.5 million records in 1996.
+Record sales peaked in 1997, when 9 million units were sold.
+Since then, the music market have seen a decrease in their tallies figures.
 Despite this, time to time the country have been included as one of the biggest 50th music markets during multiple reports by the International Federation of the Phonographic Industry (IFPI).
 Billboard found that the consumption of music by Chileans have been focused in international artists (Latino and non-Latinos artists), and that their local music represented only 20% share in 1996.
 Qué Pasa explained that international artists have been the priority by record labels, and at the sum of the year, yearly national best-selling albums have had an average of only 12% from their domestic acts according to La Segunda in a report from 2010.

-Los Ramblers is believed to have the best-selling album in Chile, with estimated sales of 600,000 units, while Luis Miguel's Romances tracked sales of over 433,000 copies making it the best-selling album by an international act.
-In addition, Luis Miguel is the artist with the most entries, with at least 9 albums, followed by Los Prisioneros (3) and Maná (3), as well, five of those Miguel's albums attained sales of over 200,000 copies sold —the most by any other act with those figures.
+Luis Miguel's Romance is believed to be the best-selling album in Chile, with tracked sales of 500,000 units.
+In addition, Luis Miguel is the artist with the most entries, with at least 9 albums, followed by Los Prisioneros (3) and Maná (3), as well.
+Five of those Miguel's albums attained sales of over 200,000 copies sold – the most by any other act with those figures.

-Definitions

-Numerous records reached sales of 5,000 copies and above, but this list only include albums with sales of over 70,000 units.
-Titles reaching the 50,000 mark was a number considered to be a "successful record" in the country according to the author of the book La producción de música popular (1987).

-If sales figures were not provided by the source and only show a certification-level obtained in Chile, those are not taken in consideration.
-This include examples such as Tango by Julio Iglesias (5× Platinum reported by Billboard in 2000) or Chayanne's albums Provócame and Tiempo de Vals (all of them, reported with multiplatinum-levels by El Tiempo in 1994).
+However, the best-selling record of Chilean music history is "El Rock del Mundial" by The Ramblers, with estimated sales of 600,000 units.